Advanced Care Paramedic

 About the Program

-The Portage College ACP program is delivered in 2.5 years on a full-time basis using a blended delivery model.
+The Portage College ACP program is delivered in 2.5 years on a full-time basis using a hybrid delivery model.
 This format allows students who are unable to relocate from their home community for the duration of their education program, the opportunity to pursue an Advanced Care Paramedic diploma.
 By using the multi-modal approach to instruction, students can do the majority of theory instruction from home.
 For each 3-credit course, students can expect to spend an average of 6-10 hours studying per week.

 Eligibility and Testing